 Notes: The table shows descriptive statistics of the sample of blocks located within the urban limit, within a 3km radius of a new subway station or an urban highway entry or exit.
-Variables studied are the socioeconomic level of the block, reporting the median socioeconomic decile.
-Also, the mean and standard deviation on the population, the number of households, surface area, density, radius of blocks, and the residential floor space in 2001 and 2010.
-The mean distances in kilometers to subway stations in 2010, 2001, and those inaugurated between 2001 and 2010, distance to the nearest urban highway, the nearest main road in 2001, and the central business district (CBD).
+"Socioeconomic decile" refers to the blocks' median socioeconomic decile from Chile's 2022 census.
+The minimum distances are all expressed in kilometers.
+CBD stands for central business district (CBD).